View all events

 Violin - Ayano Ninomiya

-In 2007 Ms. Ninomiya created several unique lecture-recital programs for Elderhostel and in 2008 taught eight “Day of Discovery” classes in New York City, upstate New York, and outside of Boston.
+In 2007 Ms. Ninomiya created several unique lecture-recital programs for Elderhostel and taught eight “Day of Discovery” classes in New York City, upstate New York, and outside of Boston.
 For these she received stellar written and point evaluations across the board.
 Stemming from her own experience beginning violin studies in a public school program at the age of seven, she also has a keen interest in giving community and kids programs wherever her professional concerts take her.
 Over the years, these opportunities have brought her from Bethlehem, New Hampshire to Columbia, Missouri, to Denton, Maryland, including many occasions in the greater Philadelphia area.

 Ms. Ninomiya made her debut as soloist on Opening Night of the Boston Pops 1999 season under Keith Lockhart and was praised for her “great sweetness of tone, dazzling bow work, and intensity of expression” (Boston Herald).
 Subsequent performances have included those with orchestras in Europe (Budapest, Sofia, Martigny), the Boston, Harrisburg, Mobile, Dubuque, Northbrook, Longwood, Civic Symphony of Boston, Jackson (MI), and Southwest Florida symphonies, and the Highland Park Strings.